andrewsimpson4/ParsaModel.jl/README.md

 ```
 Here we have a vector of vectors `iris_m` where each element is one of the observations from the dataset.
 Next is `class` which is a vector containing the species of the respective elements in `iris_m`.
 We also define `n`, the number of observations, as well as `p` which is the dimension of each observation.
 Note that each observation is of the type `Observation`.

-### ParsaBase Macro
+### ParsaModel Macro

-Since ParsaBase is a domain-specific modeling language inside Julia, it used a macro to allow a customized notation.
-The general macro notation for ParsaBase is `@| <model> <expressions>`.
+Since ParsaModel is a domain-specific modeling language inside Julia, it used a macro to allow a customized notation.
+The general macro notation for ParsaModel is `@| <model> <expressions>`.
 A large set of examples are given for teh different `<expressions>` that can be used.

 ### Gaussian Mixture Model

-The first example is how to implement a Gaussian mixture model using ParsaBase.
+The first example is how to implement a Gaussian mixture model using ParsaModel.
 In particular we are looking at the model $X_i | Z_i = k \sim N(\mu_k, \Sigma_k)$.
 This package is manly interacted with via macros which allows for a custom and minimal syntax.
 Here we are using a finite mixture model to cluster the observations in the iris dataset with the goal of clustering and recovering species.
 Thus we will look look for $3$ clusters.

 ```julia
 K = 3